Exploring the adaptive voter model dynamics with a mathematical triple jump: Solving the PDE

-Figs.\ \ref{fig:gammavst} and \ref{fig:gammavsp} show the analytic solution, Eq.\ \eqref{eq:Qsoln}, compared with numerical integration of the high-dimensional ODE system, Eq.\ \eqref{ODE}.
-They illustrate the well-known dynamics of the adaptive voter model.
-If the rewiring rate $p$ is sufficiently low then the system approaches an active state that is stable in the thermodynamic limit \cite{vazquez}.
-If the rewiring rate exceeds a threshold $p_c$, however, the system rapidly approaches a fragmented state, where the network breaks into two disconnected components that hold different opinions, but are internally in consensus.
-Further, the figures show that the analytic and numeric results are in good agreement.
-The minor discrepancies are likely due to finite cut-off in the numerics, and (in Fig.\ \ref{fig:gammavst}) due to the assumption of constant $\alpha$, $\beta$, and $\gamma$.
+The analytical results recapture the well-known behaviour of the adaptive voter model (figure~ \ref{fig:gammavsp}).
+If the rewiring rate $p$ is sufficiently low then the system approaches an active state ($\gamma\neq0$) that is stable in the thermodynamic limit \cite{vazquez}.
+The system remains in this active state for a long time (the value $\gamma$ in figure~\ref{fig:gammavsp}(a)) before achieving consensus in one opinion \cite{Rogers2013}.
+If the rewiring rate exceeds a threshold $p_{\rm c}$, however, the system rapidly approaches a fragmented state ($\gamma=0$), where the network breaks into two disconnected components that hold different opinions, but are internally in consensus.
+The figure shows that the analytical solution is in good agreement with results from the numerical integration of the high dimensional ODE system from the heterogeneous expansion.

-Two conclusions can immediately be drawn from the analytic solution Eq.\ \eqref{eq:Qsoln}.
-First, the consistency conditions Eq.\ \eqref{eq:alphabetagamma} imply that $\alpha=\beta=\gamma$.
-This is interesting because it shows that correlations beyond the nearest neighbors are not captured by the approximation, i.e.\ the probability of finding an active link attached to a node is independent of the other neighbors of the node.
-This failure to capture longer-ranged correlations was already suspected to be the main source of error in the heterogeneous approximation of the adaptive voter model in \cite{momentrev}.
-Second, we can analytically determine the critical rewiring rate, $p_\text{c}$.
-As $t\rightarrow\infty$, $Q_x\left( 1,1\right)= \gamma + (1+p)/(1-p)$, and by definition $Q_y(1,1) = \gamma$.
-Substituting these results into $Q_x(1,1)+ Q_y(1,1) = \langle k\rangle$ gives $\alpha = \beta = \gamma = \left[ \langle k\rangle - (1+p)/(1-p)\right]/2$.
-At the fragmentation transition the active links vanish, thus $\gamma=0$ and $p_c = (\langle k\rangle - 1)/(\langle k\rangle + 1)$.
-Because the longer-ranged correlations are not captured this result is only qualitatively correct.
-However, it performs better than simpler approximations \cite{momentrev}, with the exception of \cite{motif} which is only applicable close to the fragmentation point.